Current Jams & Programs

 Evolving + Emerging Economies Jam, April 11-16, 2017, San Francisco Bay Area, CA – Diverse visionaries and entrepreneurs committed to a just and regenerative world will gather to transform themselves, their relationships, and the economic system via impact investing, social entrepreneurship, community currency, worker-owned business, new metrics, collaborative consumption, gift cultures, and more.

 Arts for Social Change / ARTivist Jam, July 2-7, 2017, Santa Cruz, California, USA – Musicians, visual artists, dramatists, dancers, graphic recorders, spoken word poets, and more, will join together in cross-pollinating and linking up the vital ARTivist movement!
-This Jam focuses on mutual support, interconnection, collaboration, visioning, and lifting up the essential contributions of artists in social transformation.
+This 5th annual Jam focuses on mutual support, interconnection, collaboration, visioning, and lifting up the essential contributions of artists in social transformation.

 North America Leadership Jam, September 10-17, 2017, Quaker Center, Ben Lomond, CA – YES!'s longest-running program, which has helped to birth so many Jams around the country and has been happening for the last 12 years.
 Diverse multigenerational leaders from around North America commited to co-creating a shared vision, finding common points of collaboration, healing historic divides, and exploring the self.